Recrea-t/campinglamola/src/pages/activities.en.md

       ROMANESQUE

-      ThePallars Sobirà, and especially the Àneu valleys, is a land of churches, hermitages and monasteries, with tall bell towers crowned with slate slabs that stand out above the villages and small hermitages hidden among the hills and mountains.
+      El Pallars Sobirà, and especially the Àneu valleys, is a region of churches, secluded chapels and monasteries, with tall bell towers crowned with slate slabs that stand out above the villages and small hermitages hidden among the hills and mountains.

       * Santa Maria d'Àneu, in Escalarre